Fred Upton: Donald Trump

 During Trump's presidency, Upton voted in line with Trump's stated position 78.6% of the time.

 In July 2019, Upton was one of four Republican House members to vote in support of a motion to condemn comments Trump made on Twitter calling on four Democratic Congresswomen, three of whom were born in the U.S., to "go back and help fix the totally broken and crime infested places from which they came."

 On December 18, 2019, Upton voted against both articles of impeachment against Trump.

 On January 12, 2021, Upton announced he would vote to impeach Trump in the pending vote on a second impeachment, claiming Trump incited the January 6 United States Capitol attack, becoming the fourth House Republican to say they would vote to impeach.
 He ultimately did so alongside nine other Republicans on January 13.
 On January 21, 2021, the Allegan County Republican Party censured Upton for his vote to impeach Trump.
 He was later censured by the Cass County Republican Party for voting to remove Marjorie Taylor Greene from the House Education Committee.

 On May 19, 2021, Upton was one of 35 Republicans who joined all Democrats in voting to approve legislation to establish the January 6 commission meant to investigate the Capitol attack.
 Before the vote, he was one of few Republican lawmakers to openly express support for the commission.

+In October 2024, Upton endorsed Kamala Harris in the 2024 presidential election, calling Trump "unfit to serve".